A Contour Stochastic Gradient Langevin Dynamics Algorithm for Simulations of Multi-modal Distributions: Contour stochastic gradient Langevin dynamics

 where $\btheta_k$ denotes a working estimate of $\btheta$ at the $k$-th iteration.
 We expect that in a long run, such an algorithm can achieve \emph{an optimization-sampling equilibrium} such that $\btheta_{k}$ converges to the fixed point $\btheta_{\star}$ and the random vector $\bx_{k}$ converges weakly to the distribution $\varpi_{\Psi_{\btheta_{\star}}}(\bx)$.

-To make the algorithm scalable to big data, we propose to adopt the Langevin transition kernel for drawing samples at each iteration, for which a mini-batch of data can be used to accelerate computation.
-In addition, we observe that evaluating $U(\bx)$ on the full data can be quite expensive for big data problems, while it is free to obtain the stochastic energy $\widetilde{U}(\bx)$ in evaluating the stochastic gradient $\nabla_{\bx} \widetilde{U}(\bx)$ due to the nature of auto-differentiation \citep{paszke2017}.
-For this reason, we propose a biased index $\tilde J(\bx)$, where $u_{\tilde J(\bx)-1}< \frac{N}{n}\widetilde U(x)\leq u_{\tilde J(\bx)}$, $N$ is the sample size of the full dataset and $n$ is the mini-batch size.
+To make the algorithm scalable to big data, we adopt the Langevin transition kernel for drawing samples at each iteration, for which a mini-batch of data can be used to accelerate computation.
+In addition, evaluating the energy $U(\bx)$ on the full data can be quite expensive, while it is free to obtain the stochastic energy $\widetilde{U}(\bx)$ in evaluating the stochastic gradient $\nabla_{\bx} \widetilde{U}(\bx)$ due to the nature of auto-differentiation \citep{paszke2017}.
+For this reason, we propose a stochastic index $J_{\widetilde U}(\bx)$

+where $N$ is the sample size of the full dataset and $n$ is the mini-batch size.
 Let $\{\epsilon_k\}_{k=1}^{\infty}$ and $\{\omega_k\}_{k=1}^{\infty}$ denote the learning rates and step sizes for SGLD and stochastic approximation, respectively.
 Given the above notations, the proposed algorithm can be presented in Algorithm \ref{alg:CSGLD}, which can be viewed as a \emph{scalable Wang-Landau algorithm} for deep learning and big data problems.